xie-lab-ml/awesome-alignment-of-diffusion-models/README.md

 * Understanding the performance gap between online and offline alignment algorithms
 * SimPO: Simple Preference Optimization with a Reference-Free Reward
 * What Makes Good Data for Alignment?
 A Comprehensive Study of Automatic Data Selection in Instruction Tuning, ICLR2024
+* Back to Basics: Revisiting REINFORCE Style Optimization for Learning from Human Feedback in LLMs

 ### Security
 * Visual Adversarial Examples Jailbreak Aligned Large Language Models, AAAI 2024, Oral